I love to cook for friends and family, but I never want to get anyone sick! That's why I've mastered the basics of food safety.

 - If you're not worried about keeping the recipe vegan, you can use unsalted butter and regular milk or single cream for this recipe.

 - If you still want to keep it vegan but don't have access to baking margarine or coconut cream, any vegan table spread and any milk substitute will do.
 Almond and oat milk would work particularly well.
 You might want to add a little less of these, though, since they aren't as thick.

-- You can add whatever mix-ins you like in your cookie dough.
+- You can add whatever mix-ins you like to your cookie dough.
 There's no need to limit yourself to chocolate chips if they're not really your thing.